Ruddickmg/vault-kms-provider/README.md

 # Vault KMS Provider

-A plugin for kubernetes encryption that allows the use of vault as a KMS provider
+A plugin for kubernetes encryption at rest that allows the use of vault as a KMS provider

 ### Usage: